Yushe/myimouto-plus/README.md

 Note: You need both Git and Composer installed in your system.
 How to install Composer can be found [here](http://getcomposer.org/download/) and/or [here](http://getcomposer.org/doc/00-intro.md).

-  * Go to the location where you want MyImouto to be installed, then run `composer create-project myimouto/myimouto:v1.0.6`.
+  * Go to the location where you want MyImouto to be installed, then run `composer create-project myimouto/myimouto:dev-master`.
   * Wait for Composer to download MyImouto and all its dependencies.
 After that, wait a little longer as the asset files will be compiled.
   * Point the document root of your web server to the /public folder.
-  * Rename config/config.php.example and config/database.yml.example, remove the ".example" part.
+  * Create config/config.php and config/database.yml.example by copying their respective ".example" files.
   * Create the database for the booru.
   * Set your database configuration in _config/database.yml_.
   * Set your MyImouto configuration in _config/config.php_ (read the _config/default_config.php_ file to see the available options).
 For the system for work correctly only the *server_host* and *url_base* options are the most important.